RejuSamJohn/Cosmological-Simulations/index.md

 `(yt-x86_64) $ deactivate`
 Now your shell session is back to normal, and the `python` command refers to the global Python install.
 Remember to do this whenever you’re done using a specific virtual environment.

+- If you want to do something in this project later, just go to the project directory (`cd`), and activate the virtual environment again:
+`$ source yt-x86_64/bin/activate`